 The Continuing Education Department of Lackawanna College is located in the second floor of the College's Tobin Hall, at the corner of Vine Street and Madison Avenue, Scranton, PA 18509.
 Continuing Education addresses those needs of the community that do not fall under the traditional college degree-program structure.
 The Continuing Education Department includes the College's non-matriculating courses and a variety of training programs for both personal and professional development.
 Individuals may choose courses that fill a personal need, develop basic skills, or allow them to advance in their careers or start a new one.
 Continuing Education offerings include credit and non-credit courses, certificate programs, specialized job training and seminars.
-The various centers of Lackawanna College offer a variety of training programs.
-Programs vary by site.
-Program offerings are listed below by center.

-Continuing Education courses are offered at the main campus in Scranton, and at the five Satellite Centers, located in Hawley, Hazleton, Towanda, Sunbury, and New Milford.
+Continuing Education courses are offered at the main campus in Scranton, and at the five Satellite Centers, located in Hawley, Hazleton, Towanda, Sunbury, and Lackawanna College's Environmental Education Center.
 To meet a variety of scheduling needs, courses are offered days, evenings, over lunch hours, and on weekends.
-Arrangements can also be made for customized on-site training.
+Arrangements can also be made for customized onsite training.
+Programs vary by location, and are identified below.

 Office hours are 8:00 a.m. to 4:00 p.m., Monday through Friday.
 Additional hours are available by appointment.
-Appointments can be made by calling (570) 961-7882.
+Appointments can be made by calling (570) 961-7813.